*FAQs at the bottom of article*

 The trials and adventures of a female doctor in a wild west town.
 Dr. Quinn, Medicine Woman brought the drama every Saturday night during the ’90s.
-The show was a universal hit too, with episodes airing in over a hundred countries for six seasons.
+The show was a universal hit, too, with episodes airing in over a hundred countries for six seasons.

 Dr. Quinn, Medicine Woman often tugged on fans’ heartstrings, bringing laughter, anger, excitement, and often tears.
 The show accomplished this all while remaining a family-friendly hit.
 Much of the credit goes to Dr. Quinn, aka Jane Seymour, and the rest of the cast.
-So what did they get into after leaving the rugged Colorado Springs?
+So what did they get into after leaving rugged Colorado Springs?

 1. Jane Seymour (Dr. Michaela Quinn)

 Rustic Colorado Springs was a far cry for Dr. Michaela Quinn compared to her hometown of Boston.
 However, when familial duties and a desire for an adventure called her west, Dr. Quinn ran to it.
-As a female doctor in the 1800s, Dr. Quinn, the strong-willed and compassionate frontier doc had a lot to prove.
+As a female doctor in the 1800s, Dr. Quinn, the strong-willed and compassionate frontier doc, had a lot to prove.
 Along the way, she just so happened to find love.

 Jane Seymour became acting royalty, by first borrowing from royalty.
 Born Joyce Penelope Wilhelmina Frankenberg, the actress chose the stage name Jane Seymour after a previous English Queen.
 Born to stand out, one of Seymour’s notable features is heterochromia, making her right eye brown and her left eye green.
-Jane’s breakout role was in 1973 as the seductive Solitaire in Roger Moore’s first bond flick, Live and Let Die.
+Jane’s breakout role was in 1973 as the seductive Solitaire in Roger Moore’s first James Bond flick, Live and Let Die.

 In 1980, Seymour was part of Somewhere in Time opposite Superman himself, the wonderful Christopher Reeve.
 The film would leave the duo sharing a lifelong friendship.
 Then, Seymour became Dr. Michaela Quinn for this timeless series, which she had to start work for the very next day after being cast.
 The role netted her a second Golden Globe Award.
 Also, the series led to her meeting her fourth husband, James Keach.
 Wild fact: When Seymour first accepted the role, she’d been homeless and $9 million in debt due to horrible housing investments she’d made with her third husband.